alicolville/Weight-Tracker/readme.txt

 = 10.2.1 =

 * Bug fix: [wt-kiosk] now passes the arguments correctly to the underlying [wt-beta] shortcode.
+* Bug fix: When showing today's entries for the group, then show the correct label "Diff from start".

 = 10.2 =